coyote963/bman-data/README.md

 This is code that connects to 4 game servers in the Video Game: Boring Man 2.0 Rewrite.

 It can also be used as a framework for developing tools for other purposes.

+The db used is MongoDB, and ORM is MongoEngine

 # Files #